-Mold can create health issues for you and your family, and it can sometimes make your home or commercial property uninhabitable, so if you think you have mold, contact Healthy Home Environmental Services, LLC, for our mold inspection and mold testing services.
+Mold can create health issues for you and your family, and it can sometimes make your home or commercial property uninhabitable, so if you think you have mold, contact Healthy Home Environmental Services, LLC, for our professional mold inspection and professional mold testing services.
 When looking for a company to inspect your home or business for potential indoor mold growth, it is important to use a mold detection company that is not involved in the remediation process.
-That is exactly what we offer; unbiased mold testing without a conflict of interest.
+That is exactly what we offer; unbiased mold inspection and testing without a conflict of interest.

 When Is Mold Detection Needed?

 Most homeowners or business owners contact us to test for mold for one or more of the following reasons: